chrisnoonan98675/site/xl-deploy/concept/how-password-properties-and-encrypted-dictionaries-combine-to-secure-sensitive-data-in-xl-deploy.markdown

 In the case of secure properties of [deployable items](http://docs.xebialabs.com/releases/latest/deployit/referencemanual.html#deployables)—such as the password for a [datasource spec](http://docs.xebialabs.com/releases/latest/tomcat-plugin/tomcatPluginManual.html#tomcatdatasourcespec) or similar piece of configuration—the value is usually _not_ set directly on the deployable, because it varies across target environments.

-You can handle a secure property by setting the property on the deployable to a [placeholder](http://docs.xebialabs.com/releases/4.0/deployit/referencemanual.html#placeholders) such as `{{my.datasource.password}}`.
+You can handle a secure property by setting the property on the deployable to a [placeholder](http://docs.xebialabs.com/releases/4.0/deployit/referencemanual.html#placeholders) such as `{% raw %}{{my.datasource.password}}{% endraw %}`.
 When the deployable is mapped to a specific target environment, XL Deploy resolves the placeholder using [dictionaries](http://docs.xebialabs.com/releases/latest/deployit/referencemanual.html#dictionaries) that are linked to the environment.
 XL Deploy selects the first value that it finds for the `my.datasource.password` key.

 There are two types of dictionary in XL Deploy.
 "Regular" dictionaries are straightforward sets of string key/value pairs, and are intended to store non-sensitive values.
 There is no notion of a "secret" value in a regular dictionary; its values are stored in plain text and are visible anyone with [read access](http://docs.xebialabs.com/releases/latest/deployit/securitymanual.html#permissions) to the dictionary [configuration item](http://docs.xebialabs.com/releases/latest/deployit/referencemanual.html#configuration-items-cis).